React Native: Building Native Mobile Apps with JavaScript

 However, we cannot firmly recommend React Native for complex large-scale projects that rely greatly on the performance of device hardware. .
 In this case native development is still better in terms of processing speed and scalability of the future product.
 As we mentioned earlier, React, Native allows for the creation of a native mobile app which will work well on both platforms, however, bear in mind that it is inferior to iOS/Android development due to the necessity of bridging and compiling these components into native.

-Our company has several ongoing React Native projects of different levels of complexity and we would be happy to help you help you implement your app idea in a fast and cost-effective manner.
+Our company has several ongoing React Native projects of different levels of complexity and we would be happy to help you implement your app idea in a fast and cost-effective manner.
 If you want to see the benefits of cross-platform mobile development with React Native for yourself, contact us now and book a free consultation.

 Read also: